arnavvjainn/super-tiny-liverpool-compiler/README.md

 - Players' jersey number will be treated as number for the operation

 ### TABLE COMING SOON
-I will add a table PLAYER -> JERSEY NUMBER later for all those f*cks who dont support Liverpool
+I will add a table PLAYER -> JERSEY NUMBER later for all those who dont support Liverpool

 ### YOU'LL NEVER WALK ALONE